 - Navigate to the website you added to verify the updated configuration.

-Another method is to use a Chromium whitelist.
-Instead of adding trusted sites for each domain account, you can create a Chromium whitelist that includes legitimate sites by editing the Windows Registry.
+Another method is to use a Chromium allowlist.
+Instead of adding trusted sites for each domain account, you can create a allowlist that includes legitimate sites by editing the Windows Registry.

 SolarWinds strongly recommends that you back up your Windows Registry before modifying it.
 You should only edit the registry if you are experienced and confident in doing so.
 Using a registry editor incorrectly can cause serious issues with your operating system, which could require you to reinstall your operating system to correct them.
 SolarWinds cannot guarantee resolutions to any damage resulting from making registry edits.

-- On systems that host the Web Transaction Recorder and WPM Player, add this key to the registry:
+- On systems that host the Web Transaction Recorder and WPM Player service, add this key to the registry:

 - Append the registry key with the website URL, as shown in this example: